 7. Persona Driven Pages

-Manufacturers have diversified their sales channels by selling on across as many platforms as they can, from ecommerce marketplaces like Amazon, to retail sites like Home Depot, to their own D2C sites and multi-storefront operations.
-Simple math tells us that with more stores comes more chances of a potential customer finding one.
+Manufacturers have diversified their sales channels by selling on as many platforms as they can, from e-commerce marketplaces like Amazon to retail sites like Home Depot to their own D2C sites and multi-storefront operations.
+Simple math tells us that with more stores, there are more chances of a potential customer finding one.

-Because you intend to target a different, specific buyer with each of your sales channels, each is going to need a tailored SEO strategy.
-Think about it, different buyers are going to exist in different spaces online.
-Targeting them with the same strategy is only going to be so effective.
+Because you intend to target a different, specific buyer with each of your sales channels, each will need a tailored SEO strategy.
+Different buyers exist in different online spaces, so targeting them with the same strategy is only going to be so effective.

 Instead, PIM allows you to tailor content by buyer and channel to maximize traffic and drive conversions.
-With PIM you can segment product content to feature the precise sort of search terms a targeted buyer is going to use to find the kind of products you’re selling.
-Visitors empowered with the information they need to make informed buying decisions are the ones most likely to convert.
+With PIM, you can segment product content to feature the precise search terms a targeted buyer will use to find the kind of products you’re selling.
+Visitors empowered with the information they need to make informed buying decisions will most likely convert.

 pim-drives-seo-scale